Aryank35/Fest-Gita/README.md

-# Fest-Gita
+# AKANSHA 2024

-A Website for College fest
+Official platform of GITA autonomous college to participate in their fest